 The Reverend Sharon Delgado is an ordained United Methodist minister, activist, and professional speaker who leads seminars and workshops and speaks before spiritual communities and secular audiences on issues related to globalization, climate change, economic and environmental justice, and peacemaking, while pointing in the direction of hope and action.
-She has had many articles published on these themes and is author of Shaking the Gates of Hell: Faith-Led Resistance to Corporate Globalization.
+She has had many articles published on these themes and is author of Love in a Time of Climate Change: Honoring Creation, Establishing Justice and Shaking the Gates of Hell: Faith-Led Resistance to Corporate Globalization.
 By demonstrating the link between spirituality and social action, Sharon offers hope and inspires action toward personal and social transformation.
 Her goal is to motivate people to join in the struggle to create a peaceful, just, and environmentally sustainable world.

 Sharon is a founder of Earth Justice Ministries, an interfaith organization working for peace, justice, and restoration of the community of life.
 She is founder and coordinator of the new Climate Justice Action Network, a network of United Methodists and all who want to link faith with action in response to climate change.
 She has been involved from the beginning with Fossil Free UMC, organizing to pass legislation at General Conference in May, 2016, calling on the United Methodist Church to screen fossil fuels out of their investment portfolios.
 Sharon helped found and continues to organize locally with the Nevada County Climate Change Coalition.
 She also works with Occupy Beale, regularly protesting outside the gates of Beale Air Force Base, home of the Global Hawk surveillance drones, which identify targets for weaponized drones.